karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

   - spring boot
   - java
 date: 2018-09-05 18:36:00
-banner: ./header.jpeg
+banner: ./header.png
 ---

 There are a lot of ways to run a GraphQL web server.
 The quickest ways to get started if you are starting a new project is to use something like [Apollo Server](https://www.apollographql.com/docs/apollo-server/) on node.
-It'll kick you off with a "schema-first" sensible and easy to use way to define your GraphQL resolvers.
+It'll kick you off with a "schema-first" sensible and easy way to define your GraphQL schema and resolvers.
 But if you're in Java-land and want to add GraphQL to your existing Spring Boot server there are a few steps you need to take.
+But its going to be worth it!

 Don't know what GraphQL is but is interested in learning?
 Have a look at [graphql.org](https://graphql.org/learn/)'s very nice intro to GraphQL.

 ### Schema-first

 First of, what do I mean with "schema-first" GraphQL?
-A lot of the reference implementations of GraphQL force you to define your schema as code, often through builders, and sowing them together your self.
+Most implementations of GraphQL expect you to define your schema as code, often through builders, and sowing them together your self.
 In that context having a "schema-first" GraphQL server means that you first define your GraphQL-schema in it's own file, using the GraphQL-syntax, then providing resolvers and objects to match with this schema.

 ## Implementation

-I assume that you already have a Spring Boot server running.
-If you don't, go to [Spring Initializr](https://start.spring.io/) and create a starter.
+This post assumes that you already have a Spring Boot server running.
+If you don't, go to [Spring Initializr](https://start.spring.io/) to quickly get started.
 Remember to add the `Web` dependency.

-There are a few important libraries that we will use that will make this a very simple process (and a short blog post).
+There are a few important libraries that we will use that will make this a very simple process.

  - `graphql-spring-boot-starter`
  - `graphiql-spring-boot-starter`

 [Documentation for these starters](https://github.com/graphql-java/graphql-spring-boot#requirements-and-downloads).

-These two are the bread and butter of GraphQL on spring boot.
+These two are the bread and butter of using GraphQL with Spring Boot.
 We need to add them as dependencies and enable them.

-Let's add them to our dependencies along with your existing dependencies.
+Add them as dependencies along with your existing dependencies.

 ```bash
 dependencies {